Breast Implant Revision Surgery: Considerations

 There’s a lot to think about in terms of revisional breast surgery for your original implants when they still don’t meet your standards OR when a breast implant surgery complication arises.

-The questions to ask yourself before consulting with a new Breast Specialists to revise your earlier breast implant surgery include:
+The questions to ask yourself before consulting with a new Breast Specialist Plastic Surgeons on our team to revise your earlier breast implant surgery include:

 - Are your breast implants causing you pain?